gunjandulmi/Gunjan-s_portfolio-/README.md

 This repository is currently a preview.
 I will soon be uploading a collection of data analytics projects that showcase my skills in data cleaning, analysis, visualization, and storytelling.

 These projects will involve tools and technologies such as:
 * Python (Pandas, NumPy, Matplotlib, Seaborn, etc.) .
-SOL (for querying and transforming structured data)
+* SQL (for querying and transforming structured data)
 * Power Bl (interactive dashboards and reports)
 * Excel (data manipulation and visualization)
 * Other relevant tools used in the data analytics workflow